File IQ Installation for AWS EC2

 The configuration change is stored.

 c.
-Forcing the configuration to be applied on the File IQ Appliance and NEAs (optional)
+Forcing the Configuration to be Applied to the File IQ Appliance and Nasuni Edge Appliance

-After the configuration is saved, it can take up to 1 hour to become active on the File IQ Appliance and NEAs.
-Alternatively, to force the configuration to become active immediately, you can refresh the configuration by using the Refresh License feature in the NMC.
-Afterward, you can move on to Accessing the File IQ Dashboards.
+After the configuration is saved, it can take up to 1 hour for the configuration to become active on the File IQ Appliance and NEAs.
+Instead, you can force the configuration to immediately refresh using the Refresh License feature in the NMC so that you can move on to 8.
+Accessing the File IQ Dashboards immediately.

 To force the configuration to become active, follow these steps: